-Principal Investigator: Vasudha Sharma, Yuxin Miao and Fabian Fernandez
+Study author(s): Vasudha Sharma, Andrea Elvir Flores, Yuxin Miao, Fabian Fernandez

 In Minnesota, the interest in deficit/limited and variable rate irrigation management, to address/reduce water quality and quantity problems, has been increasing amongst farmers, agricultural professionals and key stakeholders.
-However, it’s challenging to understand, how much reduction in irrigation rate as compared to full irrigation and what amount of nitrogen (N) fertilizer is optimum, under that reduced irrigation rate, for sustainable crop production.
+However, it’s challenging to understand how these variables – how much a reduction in irrigation rate as compared to full irrigation, and what amount of nitrogen (N) fertilizer is optimum under that reduced irrigation rate – will affect sustainable crop production.
 Consequently, when farmers use deficit irrigation amounts in combination with recommended N rates that are developed under well-watered conditions, plants cannot utilize all the N applied and thus the remaining can be lost in the environment.